RandDevs/Trailerrr/README.md

 ### 1. Explore Recommended Movies

-- On the home page, discover a curated selection of recommended movies.
+- Discover a curated selection of recommended movies.
 - Click on any movie poster to instantly watch its trailer.
 - A great way to find new films and stay updated with the latest releases.